amethyst/amethyst/book/src/concepts/system.md

 ## Manipulating the structure of entities

 It may sometimes be interesting to manipulate the structure of entities in a system, such as creating new ones or modifying the component layout of existing ones.
-This kind of processes is used with the `Entities<'a>` system data.
+This kind of process is done using the `Entities<'a>` system data.

 > Requesting `Entities<'a>` does not impact performance, as it contains only immutable resources and therefore [does not block the dispatching]().